web-cat/code-workout/README.md

 - To reset the database to the initial state do the following:
   - `$ cd code-workout`
   - `$ docker-compose run web rake db:populate`

+**A note on setting up a development database.**

+We load the schema directly from [db/schema.rb](db/schema.rb), because database migrations tend to go stale over time&mdash;running over 100 migrations, many of which are years old, is likely to run into errors.
+Migrations are useful for making *new* changes or reversing *recent* changes to the schema.

 ### Run servers
 To run the development server, do the following in the `code-workout` directory: